Oil3/Mkv-Quicklook/README.md

 Improved - seeking/scrubbing - **fine-tunable into possibly the most comfortable.**
 Lightweight as in _up to 8 times less_ RAM overhead / average memory usage than Iina.[^1]

+##

-Works on all macOSX versions on both Intel and Silicon architectures.
+Notarized and sandboxed, works on all macOSX versions on both Intel and M-series architectures.

 Instant playback and smooth scrolling `tested up to 3840 × 2160 with a 10-bit bit depth and a bitrate of 365.20 Mbit/s`.